sosy-lab/java-smt/doc/Getting-started.md

    Latest version can be found by looking at the [Ivy index](https://www.sosy-lab.org/ivy/org.sosy_lab/java-smt/).
    **JavaSMT might not yet support the latest version on the solver's webpage, but only the latest version in the [Ivy index](https://www.sosy-lab.org/ivy/org.sosy_lab/java-smt/).**
- - Suppose the version `3.6.0` was chosen.
+ - Suppose the version `3.7.0` was chosen.
-   Ivy description file [`ivy-3.6.0.xml`](https://www.sosy-lab.org/ivy/org.sosy_lab/java-smt/ivy-3.6.0.xml) can be consulted in order to determine all the files which should be fetched.
+   Ivy description file [`ivy-3.7.0.xml`](https://www.sosy-lab.org/ivy/org.sosy_lab/java-smt/ivy-3.7.0.xml) can be consulted in order to determine all the files which should be fetched.
  - The artifacts tag specifies what files the release depends on.
-   In the example case, those are `java-smt-3.6.0.jar` and (optionally) `java-smt-3.6.0-sources.jar`, located in the same directory.
+   In the example case, those are `java-smt-3.7.0.jar` and (optionally) `java-smt-3.7.0-sources.jar`, located in the same directory.
  - Finally, the dependencies can be manually followed and resolved.
-   E.g. in the example, Z3 version `z3-4.8.8` is specified,
+   E.g. in the example, Z3 version `4.8.9-sosy0` is specified,
-   which is described by the corresponding [XML](https://www.sosy-lab.org/ivy/org.sosy_lab/javasmt-solver-z3/ivy-4.8.8.xml) file, specifying what binaries should be fetched from the corresponding [directory](https://www.sosy-lab.org/ivy/org.sosy_lab/javasmt-solver-z3/).
+   which is described by the corresponding [XML](https://www.sosy-lab.org/ivy/org.sosy_lab/javasmt-solver-z3/ivy-4.8.9-sosy0.xml) file, specifying what binaries should be fetched from the corresponding [directory](https://www.sosy-lab.org/ivy/org.sosy_lab/javasmt-solver-z3/).

-### Binaries for Native Solvers (MathSAT, Z3, Boolector, CVC4, Yices2)
+### Binaries for Native Solvers

 When using Ivy or Maven for installation on a 64-bit Linux platform, solver binaries for native solvers are downloaded automatically, if available.